(Visited 4,677 times, 1 visits today)

 Hubbard Place is a 43-story, 450-unit apartment tower at 360 W Hubbard St in River North.
 An adjacent 8-story garage includes 520 parking spaces, 394 for the residences and 126 for the East Bank Club.

 Preliminary site work began late in December of 2011 and first occupancies began in October 2013.

 Hubbard Place offers studio, convertible, 1-bedroom, 1-bedroom + den and 2-bedroom apartments, most with balconies.
-Rents in late July 2014 ranged from $1,606 for studios to $3,324 and up for available 2-bedrooms.
-Floor plans and a near real-time availability check are available at the building’s website.
+Floor plans and a near real-time availability check are accessible at the building’s website.

 The apartments have expansive windows, oak floors in living areas and Berber carpet in bedrooms, full-size in-unit washers and dryers, quartz countertops, stainless steel appliances and Snaidero designer cabinetry.